htdebeer/pandocomatic/index.md

 affect all documents that use that template.

-Although you can create an one-off *internal pandocomatic template* for a document—sometimes you just have an odd writing project that differs too much from your regular writings—, most often you use an *external pandocomatic template* and customize it in the *internal pandocomatic template*.
+Although you can create an one-off *internal pandocomatic template* for a document---sometimes you just have an odd writing project that differs too much from your regular writings---, most often you use an *external pandocomatic template* and customize it in the *internal pandocomatic template*.